ExtraltExtralt

 The question isn't whether to invest in better scraping.
 It's which approach.

 We chose to focus exclusively on ecommerce scraping because the data is surprisingly consistent.
-Product pages follow predictable patterns: title, price, availability, variants, images, descriptions.
+Product pages follow predictable patterns: title, price, availability, SKUs, images, descriptions.
 A product page on Amazon has the same fundamental structure as one on a small DTC brand.
 That consistency means extraction schemas work across sites without constant rework.

 Merchant feeds don't solve this.
 They're self-reported.
 Prices can be stale, availability wrong, products missing.
 Web extraction provides ground truth: what's actually on the page, right now, as customers see it.